REC1+ (December 11-13, 2020)

 Pre-course material: 4-hour online

-Course Format: 32 hours (4-day).
-One day of the classroom with three days of fieldwork and backcountry ski touring.
+Course Format: Three 3-hour internet-ZOOM classroom sessions scheduled from 6:00 to 9:00 PM.
+Three days of fieldwork and backcountry ski touring.

 Learning Outcomes for REC1+ Module: